Updated 7th October 2020

 We’re thrilled to announce Xero’s Making Tax Digital (MTD) for VAT solution is live in Xero.
 It’s available in all Xero plans that support VAT at no extra cost.

-The solution ensures eligible businesses are fully compliant with the new HMRC rule.
+Our solution ensures businesses are fully compliant with the new HMRC rule.

 Making Tax Digital doesn’t have to be overwhelming – we’ve been working closely with HMRC for over three years to ensure all businesses are supported through this transition.